 4. Wash the body first

 You should wash the entire car’s body before washing the tires.
 Basically, the tire would be dirtier; so, it is okay to apply force and use tough brushes to clean your car wheels.
-Also, you can get a “wheel cleaner” for the job; they are specially formulated for cleaning car tires.
+Also, you can get a “” for the job; they are specially formulated for cleaning car tires.

 We won’t recommend washing the wheels/tires before the body, sharp particles may hide inside the mitt and would definitely scratch your car’s paint when you move them on the surface.